 After IBM revolutionised the technology industry with personal computers, demand for software that was compatible with other computers was steadily growing.
 Interest in and understanding of computers was on the rise as well, as competitors were simultaneously releasing their own products.
 Accordingly, consumers also wanted programmes that effectively ran on multiple platforms.
 Focus shifted to producing programmes that could run on various mediums and this meant that programmers had to thoroughly test numerous conditions and combinations before they put a product out into the market.
-Even today, programmers and companies are continually looking at creating programmes that can run well across platforms and devices, as we are able to carry the internet around with us in our pockets.
+Even today, programmers and companies are continually looking at creating programmes that can run well across platforms and devices.
+How well, we test via Crowdtesting or the Device Cloud at Testbirds.

 Where will the search for quality lead us to next?

 Share it if you like it:

 Bree loves a good story and often gets inspired by the ways they are told.
 For Testbirds, he tells the story of crowdtesting in the Benelux region.